agoodway/tango/README.md

-# 💃 Tango - OAuth Integration Library
+# 💃 Tango - OAuth Integrations Library

-*Tango handles the OAuth dance for third-party integrations.*
+> Tango handles the OAuth dance between third-party services and your Phoenix application.

 **Tango** is an Elixir OAuth integration library for Phoenix applications that provides drop-in OAuth support for third-party integrations.
 Inspired by [Nango](https://github.com/NangoHQ/nango) (previously [Pizzly](https://dev.to/bearer/introducing-pizzly-an-open-sourced-free-fast-simple-api-integrations-manager-4jog)) and compatible with Nango's provider configuration format, Tango leverages the extensive Nango provider catalog while providing a library-first approach for Phoenix applications.